elibroftw/blog.elijahlopez.ca/content/posts/literary-analysis/thinking-fast-and-slow-daniel-kahneman.md

 Application to corporate executives: when having meetings discussing an issue, each person should be write a summary of their position which results in valuing the groups diverse knowledge rather than dealing with differences in how loud and often people talk.

-To combat jumping to conclusions (What you see is all there is), we may need to work backwards.
+To combat jumping to conclusions (What you see is all there is or WYSIATI), we may need to work backwards.
 So when asking if X is Y based on Z, we start by defining what it means to be Y and then assess if Z addresses all of what it means to be Y. Questions like is Mark an ethical person.

 People who hear one side of the story will almost always have higher convictions of their judgement that those who hear both sides to a story / legal case.